SUPENTA/flitchio-sdk/docs/src/sdkandroid.rst

     }

 .. _define-thread-callbacks:

 Receive listener callbacks on a particular thread
 """""""""""""""""""""""""""""""""""""""""""""""""

-By default, all the callback methods of :javaref:`FlitchioListener` are executed on an arbitrary non-UI thread, different from the main thread.
+By default, all the callback methods of :javaref:`FlitchioStatusListener` and :javaref:`FlitchioEventListener` are executed on an arbitrary non-UI thread, different from the main thread.
 This can be problematic if you try to do UI operations in those callbacks, such as updating Views: your app will crash.
-You can change the default behaviour by passing to :javaref:`onResume() <FlitchioController#onResume(FlitchioListener, Handler)>` a reference to a Handler object associated to the thread you want to receive the callbacks in.
+You can change the default behaviour by passing to :javaref:`onResume() <FlitchioController#onResume(FlitchioStatusListener, FlitchioEventListener, Handler)>` a reference to a Handler object associated to the thread you want to receive the callbacks in.

 In particular, if you want to receive these callbacks on the UI thread, you would do::